 I always make pancake batter from scratch – when I say always I mean always ever since my daughters were toddlers.

 There was that one nasty rainy day the girls wanted pancakes and I didn’t have any pancake mix left.
 I didn’t want to take them out in the nasty weather just to buy pancake mix so my trusty Good Housekeeping recipe book came to the rescue.

 My lesson on that day decades ago was homemade pancake batter is easy to make, less expensive, and they taste so much better without the artificial ingredients.

 Back then cookbooks were your friends since computers and the internet were not even on the radar yet.
 Today, there are so many different pancake recipes out there in blogsphere it’s just a matter of finding one that fits in with your pantry ingredients and suits your taste or diet.

 Fresh fruit is always delicious on pancakes.
 It’s our favorite though not always a hit with the kids.
-They like their pancakes plain with lots of syrup and chocolate chips, fruit not so much.
+They like their pancakes plain with lots of syrup and chocolate chips.

 - 1 1/12 cups AP flour